Lehigh Township, Northampton County, Pennsylvania: Media

-Four print publications circulate throughout the Township; the largest is The Morning Call, which covers the Lehigh Valley.
-Other print publications include the Times News, its sister publication the Northampton Press, and a local Walnutport-based paper, The Home News.
+Four print publications circulate throughout the township: The Morning Call, the Times News, its sister publication the Northampton Press, and a local Walnutport-based paper, The Home News.

-Community Organizations
+Community organizations

 Residents of the Township on a volunteer basis have developed and manage a historical society and a fire company.
-The Township is also populated by a variety of faith communities, and notably hosted the now defunct Mary Immaculate Seminary.
+The township is populated by a variety of faith communities, and once hosted the now defunct Mary Immaculate Seminary.

 Transportation

 As of 2017, there were 122.79 mi of public roads in Lehigh Township, of which 31.79 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 91.00 mi were maintained by the township.

 Transportation throughout the Township is heavily dependent on private vehicle ownership, with minimal sidewalk coverage and public transportation options.
 Four State Highways, PA Routes 145, 248, 873 and 946 pass through the Township and provide broader access to the Lehigh Valley.
 The Township's nearest Interstate Highway connection is Interstate 476 which is accessible approximately 13 miles away near the northern terminus of Route 248 near Lehighton.
 Other local roads of note include Blue Mountain Drive, Cherryville Road, Indian Trail Road, and Mountain View Drive.

-The Township is within the service footprint of the Lehigh and Northampton Transportation Authority (LANTA), which provides bus service via its LANta Flex route 503, which stops at the Walnut Plaza in downtown Walnutport off of Route 145.
+The township is within the service of LANta, which provides bus service via its LANta Flex route 503, which stops at the Walnut Plaza in downtown Walnutport off Route 145.

-The nearest airport is Lehigh Valley International Airport; there is also a local airport in nearby Slatingon.
+The nearest major airport is Lehigh Valley International Airport; Slatington Airport, a smaller airport handling predominantly private aircraft, is located in Slatingon.